venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj5_VehicleDetection/To Submit/writeup_template.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-* Here are six frames and their corresponding heatmaps:
+* Here are three example frames and their corresponding heatmaps, bounding boxes and the final output annotated box

-* Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
 ![alt text][image7]

-* Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image8]